 Restricted supply of real estate stock – unique and concentrated

 Another factor impacting real estate prices is a restricted supply of housing in the city center.
 Lisbon is a small and concentrated city, situated next to a river.
-In addition, the camara municipal (the city regulator) limits construction in order to maintain the character of the city, and as a result, new constructions in the historic center are virtually impossible.
-Rehabilitation of older buildings is preferred and is usually the only solution for those looking to invest in real estate in a central location.
+In addition, the Câmara municipal (the city regulator) limits construction in order to maintain the character of the city, and as a result, new constructions in the historic center are virtually impossible.
+Rehabilitation of older buildings is preferred and is usually the only solution for those looking to make a real estate investment in a central location.

 For those looking to invest in new-build real estate in Lisbon, there are specific areas to consider, where new construction is permitted.
 One such area is Parque das Nações, which is particularly popular with foreign investors.

 In the historic center of Lisbon, the restricted supply of housing explains the rise in real estate prices.